 HOW HARD IS THE CAMBRIDGE WATER?

 As of this writing, according to CWD, the hardness of the city’s tap water is typically around 40 to 60 parts per million or 3 to 4 grains per gallon.
 See the chart at left for comparison.
 CWD’s water is “slightly to moderately hard” and varies only slightly throughout the city.
 Hardness also varies slightly by seasons of the year.
 A water softener can immediately solve the issue of hard water in your Cambridge home.
 Water hardness refers to the content of the minerals calcium and magnesium in your water.
 When using dishwashers, you may notice a slight increase in “spotting” or streaking on glassware, flatware or white residue in kitchenware and showers.
 This residue consists mainly of calcium carbonate, the same ingredient found in anti-acid products and not a known health risk, however the aesthetic affects in your home can be damaging and annoying.
-Also, over the course of time, it is possible to accumulate damaging scale build-up inside your home’s piping distribution system which can be expensive to fix or replace.
+Also, over time, it is possible to accumulate damaging scale build-up inside your home’s piping distribution system which can be expensive to fix or replace.

 THE AFFECTS OF HARD WATER IN YOUR HOME OR BUSINESS